Skip to main content

 • Location: Assigned location of the device.

-Clicking the View details icon opens a drawer with additional information about the selected device.
-The drawer displays:
+Clicking the See details icon opens a drawer with additional information about the selected device.

 • Device details: Displays device-specific information.

-• Detection results: Displays the number of detection results for configs confirmed vulnerable and configs confirmed not vulnerable.
+• Status: Displays the number of detection results for configs confirmed vulnerable and configs confirmed not vulnerable.

 • CVE severities: Displays the count of CVE severities detected on the device, broken into categories: Critical, High, Medium.

-The drawer also provides a table of known exploits, with the following details for each CVE:
+The drawer also provides a table of CVEs affecting the device, with the following details for each CVE:

 • CVE ID: The unique identifier for each CVE.
-Clicking this opens detailed CVE information, including associated CWE (Common Weakness Enumeration) and KEV (Known Exploited Vulnerabilities) identifiers when available.
-Both CWE and KEV values are clickable links to external references.
+Clicking this opens detailed CVE information.

 • Detection result: Describes how the CVE was identified on the device.
 See Detection Results for details on result categories.